Ski Committee's Winter School FAQ's

 Can I rent backcountry ski gear?

 YES!
-But NOT from us… This is a great option, rather than buying new stuff – it allows you to try some different types of gear before you drop the bucks for something new (to you, anyway).
+But NOT from us… Renting is a great option, rather than buying new stuff.
+It allows you to try some different types of gear before you drop the bucks for something new (to you, anyway).
 REI and EMS both rent backcountry skis, as do some local ski shops (Piche’s in Gilford, NH).
-PLEASE contact us to help decide what type of gear you should be renting for the workshop – it does vary based on which section you might be in for the weekend.
+PLEASE contact us to help decide what type of gear you should be renting for the workshop.
+It does vary based on which section you might be in for the weekend.
 After checking with us you can check with the various ski shops to see if they do rent what you will need for the workshop.

 Can I learn to Tele here?